brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ### Wizard

-Wizards aren’t commonly thought of as a support class—mainly due to the fact that they have very few options for healing—but they do have some excellent buff spells, including some that aren’t available to higher-ranking classes on this list.
+Wizards aren’t commonly thought of as a support class—mainly because they have very few options for healing—but they do have some excellent buff spells, including some that aren’t available to higher-ranking classes on this list.
 Wizards are great with damage, control, and utility, giving them unmatched versatility, and picking some buffing spells fits naturally into their role as the magic powerhouse of the team.
 Their lack of any real support options can make it hard for them to cover that part of the support role, however.

 Healing ability: 1